TimAtoyo/STOZ/README.md

 * CSS
 * Javascript
 * Bootstrap
-*
+* APIs

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+created under the STOZ INC. License.
 See `LICENSE.txt` for more information.